strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 To start developing a Strapi plugin, you need to:

-1. create the plugin using the CLI generator,
+1. create the plugin,
 2. enable the plugin,
-3. install dependencies, build Strapi, and start the server(s).
+3. install dependencies, build the admin panel, and start the server(s).

 :::prerequisites
 You created a Strapi project.